keithcrosslin/stream-assignment-notification/README.md

 }
 ```

-Finally, the end of `PanelInstructor.js` has three if statments to evaluate the state of `instructorState` and call the appropriate function, as follows:
+Finally, the end of `PanelInstructor.js` has three if statements to evaluate the state of `instructorState` and call the appropriate function, as follows:

 ### end of PanelInstructor.js